 Hello & welcome to Faith Lutheran Church!

-PICTURED ABOVE: Pastor Grabenhofer in the pulpit at Faith Lutheran Church.
+PICTURED ABOVE: Faith's former pastor, Pastor Grabenhofer, in the pulpit at Faith Lutheran Church.